From a reader who writes,“My ex is in love with someone else now:”

 It wasn’t.
 Otherwise you would still be together.
 Let yourself see the flaws and the reality of why it ended.

-2. Try not to think about your ex and the blissful state he or she is in.
+2. Try not to think about your ex and the blissful state you think he or she is in.

 You have no idea what the relationship is really like.
 People tend to fantasize that their ex is in heaven in the new relationship, when in reality, it might not be as great as they tell you it is.